RESUME

 Last Minute Mail (closed)

-Last Minute Mail was Australia’s premier subscription-based racing and sports betting advisory service, covering domestic racing events weekly and international sports competitions daily.
+Last Minute Mail was Australia’s leading racing and sports betting advisory service, covering domestic racing weekly and international sports daily.

-- Assessed 16-20 Australian races weekly through the creation of performance ratings, speed maps and other tools and used an extensive global network of contacts developed over more than 20 years to identify the world’s best sports wagers, irrespective of competition or location, daily.
+- Assessed its selected Australian races—performance ratings, speed maps and intelligence reports—and used extensive personal network of global contacts developed over three decades to identify the world’s most optimal sports wagers, irrespective of tournament, time or location.

 2012-2013

-markworwood.com was a communications, marketing and media consultancy that specialised in servicing companies operating in the editorial, entertainment and sports spaces.
+Mark Worwood was a communication, marketing and media consultancy that specialised in servicing editorial, entertainment and sports companies.

 2011-2012